leggetth/Burp-Suite-Certified-Practitioner-Prep/All Lab Solutions.md

 # [SQL injection](https://portswigger.net/web-security/sql-injection)

+### Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data

+1. Use Burp Suite to intercept and modify the request that sets the product category filter.
+2. Modify the `category` parameter, giving it the value `'+OR+1=1--`
+3. Submit the request, and verify that the response now contains additional items.

+### Lab: SQL injection vulnerability allowing login bypass

+1. Use Burp Suite to intercept and modify the login request.
+2. Modify the `username` parameter, giving it the value: `administrator'--`

 ### Lab: SQL injection UNION attack, determining the number of columns returned by the query

 1. Use Burp Suite to intercept and modify the request that sets the product category filter.